 Now in our 5th year, the JUMP event stands in contrast to many of the Society’s Signature events and language & cultural programming.
-Through this event, we have the opportunity to interact with an audience separate to our regular membership – one comprised primarily of National War College students and Military affiliated individuals.
-As interest and attendance continues to grow, this event is something that we look forward to with growing anticipation each year.
+Through this event, we have the opportunity to interact with an audience separate from our regular membership – one comprised primarily of National War College students and Military affiliated individuals.
+As interest and attendance continue to grow, this event is something that we look forward to with growing anticipation each year.

 JUMP Event 2021

 Great Power Competition in the Indo-Pacific:2021 JUMP Event Theme

 Implications for US-Japanese Regional Leadership

 The United States-Japan Alliance has served to underpin security in East Asia, leading to over a half-century of relative stability and prosperity in the region.
 However, China is increasingly challenging the existing rules-based regional order and competing for influence across multiple dimensions.

 On November 18th 2021, the Japan-America Society of Washington DC and the National War College hosted the seventh annual Japan-U.S. Military Program event in partnership with the National War College Alumni Association, the National Association of Japan-America Societies, Sasakawa USA and the Japanese Embassy.
 Great Power Competition in the Indo-Pacific: Implications for U.S.-Japanese Regional Leadership explored ways in which the United States and Japan can work together, and with others, to maintain a free and open Indo-Pacific region in the face of these new challenges.